stackforge/fuel-docs/README.md

 4. Build HTML and PDF versions as described above.
-If rebase was necessary, build from the rebased version: you want to see what the result of the merge into master will look like
+If rebase was necessary, build from the rebased version: you want to see what the result of the merge into master will look like.

-5. Check that the count of warnings reported by 'make pdf' hasn't increased relative to master.
+5. Check that the count of warnings reported by 'make html' hasn't increased relative to master.
+Warning messages usually contain a line number where error was found.

 6. Check that all sections touched by the change show up in the table of contents in the right place and at the right nesting level.